 In general, sponsors must approve subcontracts not identified in the original budget.
-Appropriate paperwork from the proposed subcontractor must be included: an LOI signed by the subcontractor’s authorized institutional representative, a statement of work, and a budget and budget justification.
-If the subaward was not included in the original proposal, an Add-on subcontractor request must be submitted to SPA through PEER.
+Appropriate paperwork from the proposed subcontractor must be included: a Subrecipient Statement of Collaborative Intent (SSCI) form signed by the subcontractor’s authorized institutional representative, a statement of work, a budget, and a budget justification.
+If the subaward was not included in the original proposal, an Add-On Subrecipient Request must be submitted to SPA through VERA.

 Prior approval is not required for a change of vendor or model for equipment included in the approved budget, nor for a change of 25% or less in the acquisition price of approved equipment.
 Purchasing equipment at the end of a project period is difficult to justify and will not normally be permitted.

 SPA's Revew - Is the request reasonable, allowable, allocable?